casey-cochran/airbeanb-clone/README.md

 ## Live link

-   * To experience this application immeditaly please navigate to https://airbeanb.herokuapp.com/ and sign up or login as a demo user!
+   * To experience this application immediately please navigate to https://airbeanb.herokuapp.com/ and sign up or login as a demo user!

 ## Wiki Links